lbliii/milodocs/themes/milo/content/reference/layouts/shortcode/pdoc.md

 It's common for developers to build packages in Python that need auto-generated code documentation based off of Python strings.

-To better support integrating that collection to your larger docs site, I've built out a `pdoc` shortcode that enables you to automatically target links for:
+To better support integrating that collection to your larger docs site, I've built out a `{{</*pdoc*/>}}` shortcode that enables you to automatically target links for:

 - **Supermodules**
 - **Submodules**